Travel to Laos: Here you will find Asia's most beautiful city is written by Camilla Kornerup.

 A patchwork of a population

-Some less populous groups such as the Akha people, on the other hand, live very remote in the mountains.
+Some of the smaller, more populous groups, such as the Akha people, live very isolated in the mountains.
 They grow rice on the slopes and keep buffalo, chickens and pigs.

-Here the women still wear their traditional dark cotton suits.
-The costumes are decorated with fine embroidery, and the Akhas wear a beautiful headdress with a large number of silver coins attached to it.
+Here, the women still wear their traditional, dark cotton dresses.
+The dresses are decorated with fine embroidery, and the Akha wear a beautiful headdress with a long row of silver coins attached to it.

 The coins swing when you walk, and they are supposed to keep evil spirits away from your face.
 At the entrance to the Akha villages, you pass through a 'breath gate', which you must not touch under any circumstances.

-The gate symbolizes the transition between the world of the spirits and the human world and thus indicates that the Akha people, like the other ethnic minorities, are animists, practice ancestor worship and expel evil spirits through the town's shaman.
+The gate symbolizes the transition between the world of spirits and humans.
+It also indicates that the Akha people, like other ethnic minorities, are animists, practice ancestor worship, and expel evil spirits through the town's shaman.

-In a village I visited, a shaman with a cloth over her head sat under a house on stilts and rocked back and forth as she muttered some words that were supposed to drive away illness that had arisen in the family in the house.
+In a village I visited, a shaman sat under a house with a cloth over her head on poles and rocked back and forth while chanting some words that were supposed to drive away illness that had arisen in the family in the house.

 A life closer to civilization

-Within the last 20 years, the government has done a great deal to get the ethnic minorities to move down from the mountains and settle in the lowlands instead.
-The government wants them to live closer to educational opportunities for their children and the health system as well as take an active part in building a modern Laos.
+Over the past 20 years, the government has done a great deal to encourage ethnic minorities to move down from the mountains and settle in the lowlands.
+The goal is for them to live closer to educational opportunities for their children and the health system, and to take an active part in building a modern Laos.

-Many peoples such as the Hmong, Khmu and Yao see the benefits of the new life closer to civilization.
-They have got much better houses, work in the cities and better finances.
+Many people, such as the Hmong, Khmu and Yao, see the benefits of their new life closer to civilization.
+They have gained much better housing, jobs in the cities and an improved economy.

-When you cycle through their villages, you see that they wear western clothes and have TVs, clean water and motorbikes, and more and more are moving to building houses in stone and concrete.
+When you cycle through their villages, you see that they wear Western clothes and have TVs, clean water and motorbikes.
+More and more people are also building houses in stone and concrete.

-The government provides free drinking water to their villages when they move down to the lowlands, as well as electricity at a tenth of the price Laos pay in the cities.
+The government provides free drinking water to their villages when they move down to the lowlands, as well as electricity at a tenth of the price Laotians pay in the cities.

-These people preserve parts of their original culture when they hold parties and practice rituals around birth, weddings and funerals and at the same time adopt a more modern life in line with the rest of the world and globalization.
-And in most cases it works positively.
+These people preserve parts of their original culture by holding celebrations and practicing rituals around birth, weddings and funerals.
+At the same time, they adopt a more modern life in line with the rest of the world and globalization.
+In most cases, this has a positive effect.

 Many of them are incredibly skilled craftsmen and sit in the markets in the larger cities and sell their wares.
 They have learned what tourists from the West fall for.

-They have realized that if they want to sell, they have to produce beautiful scarves, fun shoes, printed t-shirts and loose cotton trousers as well as beautiful jewelery to our taste.
-In this way, they develop their range and continue life as craftsmen.
+They have realized that if they are going to sell, they have to produce beautiful scarves, fun shoes, printed t-shirts, loose cotton pants and beautiful jewelry that suit our tastes.
+In this way, they develop their range and continue their lives as craftsmen.

-Luang Prabang is the most beautiful and cozy city I have yet visited Asia.
-The old town in particular is incredibly inviting and fortunately preserved UNESCO due to a number of historic houses, temples and monasteries.
+Luang Prabang is the most beautiful and cozy city I have yet visited in Asia.
+The old town in particular is incredibly inviting and fortunately protected by UNESCO due to a number of historic houses, temples and monasteries.

-The town is well maintained and many of the buildings renovated, and then there are clean streets and alleys as the renovation seems impeccable.
+The city is well-maintained.
+Many of the buildings have been renovated and the streets are clean, as the renovations seem impeccable.
 Much is built on two floors in a fusion of French colonial style and Laotian architecture with curved brick roofs.

-Cloisters of teak wood painted in deep red shades and black and decorated with a lot of fine patterns in gold and gilded pagodas characterize the center.
-The district is located as the outermost part of a peninsula, which is surrounded by two rivers, which meet here: the Mekong and the Nam Khan.
+In the center, teak monasteries, painted in deep red and black shades and decorated with fine patterns in gold, are surrounded by gilded pagodas.
+The district is located as the outermost part of a peninsula, surrounded by two rivers, the Mekong and the Nam Khan, which meet here.

-Several of the old houses are now tastefully furnished as hotels and restaurants kept in the old style.
-In the past, the king lived here until the monarchy was deposed, and you can visit the royal family residence, which is now an excellent museum.
+Several of the old houses are now tastefully decorated as hotels and restaurants, kept in the old style.
+The king used to live here until the monarchy was deposed, and you can visit the royal family's residence, which now functions as an excellent museum.

 A trip to Laos inspires a simple life

-Many Lao families send their male children to Buddhist monasteries for a period of time.
-Here they receive an education and board and lodging.
-A large number choose to go to Luang Prabang because the city has a certain size and a large number of monasteries to choose from with rich traditions that stretch far back in history.
+Many Laotian families send their male children to Buddhist monasteries for a period of time.
+Here they receive an education as well as board and lodging.
+A large number choose to go to Luang Prabang in Asia because the city has a certain size and a wide range of monasteries to choose from with rich traditions that stretch far back in history.

-The monks live on alms as in the rest of the Southeast Asia and must own nothing.
-Even before sunrise, the streets in the center are illuminated by the distinctive orange robes of the monks as they stroll through the city in long straight lines with their food bowls outstretched.
+The monks live on alms, as in the rest of Southeast Asia, and are not allowed to own anything.
+Even before sunrise, the streets in the center are illuminated by the monks' characteristic orange robes as they stroll through the city in long, straight rows with their food bowls outstretched.

-Locals kneel along the sidewalks and put rice and other food items in the food bowls, thus maintaining the close connection between lay people and representatives of Buddhism, which is so important in these countries.
+The locals kneel along the sidewalks and put rice and other food items in the food bowls, thus maintaining the close connection between lay people and representatives of Buddhism, which is so eternally important in these countries in Asia.

 Luang Prabang is a wonderful place to just be.
-I trudged between the city's many cafes and eateries and enjoyed getting croissants and good coffee in the French cafes while eating fantastic local food such as buffalo, sticky rice and seaweed from the rivers.
+I strolled around the city's many cafes and eateries and enjoyed croissants and good coffee at the French cafes, while also being able to eat amazing local food like buffalo, sticky rice, and seaweed from the rivers.

-You can spend hours by the rivers just looking out at the fishermen and the calm flow of the brown water or take a bike ride outside the city to villages.
-Here you can visit artisans who work with silk weaving and with the production of lamps from the finest paper.
+You can spend hours by the rivers, just watching the fishermen and the calm flow of the brown water, or you can take a bike ride outside the city to villages.
+Here you can visit artisans who work with silk weaving and making lamps from the most beautiful paper.
 They make the paper from bamboo, mulberry leaves and various flowers, which they dry and press into the structure of the paper.

-The city's many markets draw people day and night.
-Here you meet the many craftsmen who sell their wares.
-At the same time, the streets are transformed into open kitchens, where people sit together on long benches and eat noodle soup, green papaya salad, roast duck or spicy pork sausages.
-You wash it down with the national pride Beer Lao.
+The city's many markets attract people both day and night.
+Here you will meet the many artisans selling their goods, while the streets are transformed into open kitchens, where people sit together on long benches and eat noodle soup, green papaya salad, roast duck or spicy pork sausages.
+You wash down with the national pride Beer Lao - a classic in Asia.

 Buddhism and communism under one roof

-Before I crossed the border from Cambodia in the far south and began the trip up through the country, I had set out to find out how a nation can be both Buddhist and communist at the same time.
+Before I crossed the border from Cambodia all the way to the south and began my journey up through the country, I had set out to learn more about how a nation in Asia could be both Buddhist and communist at the same time.
 At first glance, it seems a bit contradictory.

-I put the question to Andrew.
-He is a Laotian married Australian, I met one of the first days and he has lived and worked 10 years in the country.
+I asked the question to Andrew, a Laotian married Australian whom I met in the first few days and who has lived and worked in the country for 10 years.

 Andrew said that the Laotians are very little communist.
 For that, they are far too happy with money.
 If there is a conflict of interest between the government and the leading monks, in most cases the monks get the last word, and religion is thus above politics.

-According to Andrew, there are just three rules of living that you must comply with, and then you can live without problems in Laos:
+According to Andrew, there are only three rules of life that you must adhere to in order to live without problems in Laos:

-Firstly, one must never criticize the government or damage government property – that is, anything in public space – or otherwise show dissatisfaction with the government.
+First, you must never criticize the government or damage government property – that is, in public or in any other way show dissatisfaction with the government.
+Doing so can have serious consequences.
+Andrew said that a man he knew had insulted the police and was shot dead in the street.

-Second, one must not show anger.
-You have to make sure to smile and bribe the police if they stop you.
-Corruption is thus alive and well.
+Secondly, you must not show anger.
+You must make sure to smile and even bribe the police if they stop you.
+Corruption is thus alive and well in this part of Asia.

-The third and final rule is that you must not kiss or hug in public.
-However, that rule belongs more in Buddhism, which considers it objectionable.
+The third and final rule is that you are not allowed to kiss or hug in public.
+However, that rule is more in keeping with Buddhism, which considers it offensive.

 The changed country – a journey to the new Laos

-When you go on a trip to Laos, you often forget that you are in a communist country.
-Just 10 years ago, there was a lot of military walking around the streets.
-The government, which wants to attract tourists, has realized that it does not seem conducive.
-That is why weapons and the military are hidden away today.
+When you travel to Laos, you often forget that you are in a communist country.
+Just 10 years ago, there were a lot of military personnel walking around the streets.
+The government, which wants to attract tourists to this part of Asia, has realized that this is not conducive.
+Therefore, weapons and military are hidden away today.

-Laos is part of ASEAN, Southeast Asia's answer to the EU, and takes an active part in the development of cooperation in this region.
-Just as I was traveling around, Laos was hosting a major ASEAN conference.
-It took place in the small capital Vientiane with just 300.000 inhabitants.
+Laos is part of ASEAN, Southeast Asia's answer to the EU, and is actively involved in developing cooperation in this region of Asia.
+Just as I was traveling, Laos was hosting a major ASEAN conference.
+It took place in the small capital of Vientiane, with a population of just 300.000.

-The countries discussed the guidelines for a new trade agreement à la the economic union in the EU.
-It should make it easier to trade across borders and open up more foreign investment between the countries.
+The countries discussed the guidelines for a new trade agreement, similar to the EU's economic union.
+The agreement is intended to make it easier to trade across borders and open up more foreign investment between the countries.

-For the time being China the country's absolute largest trading partner.
-With the new agreement, the influence of the Chinese will not diminish.
+China is currently the country's largest trading partner.
+With the new agreement, the Chinese influence will not decrease.
 The Chinese have already invested heavily in the northern part of the country.
-They have been allowed to rent large areas of land for 25 years.
+They have been allowed to lease large areas of land for 25 years.

-Currently, they are clearing huge areas of forest and planting huge rubber and banana plantations.
-They employ the Lao in the plantations at a low wage and at the same time set the price of the raw materials.
+They clear vast areas of forest and establish enormous rubber and banana plantations.
+They employ Laotians in the plantations for low wages and at the same time set the price of the raw materials.

 I visited some of these areas.
-The local rubber plantation workers said that the kilo price of rubber had dropped to a quarter this year.
-This is because the production is now so large, after the many new plantations have been established.
-It will be exciting to follow the country in the new phase they enter together with all the other ASEAN countries in the near future.
+The local rubber plantation workers said that the price per kilo of rubber had fallen by a quarter this year.
+This is because production is now so high after the establishment of many new plantations.

-Either way, Laos is a wonderful and overlooked travel destination in Southeast Asia.
+Regardless, Laos is a lovely and overlooked travel country in Southeast Asia.

 You must see this on your trip to Laos